Andy4495/Template-Repo/README.md

   - `CheckMarkdownLinks.yml` checks for [broken links in Markdown files][7] in your repository.
 Also note that there is a badge related to the status of this check embedded at the top of this README file.

+  - `mlc_config.json` is a configuration file used by `CheckMarkdownLinks.yml`.
+In particular, this file defines HTTP status codes 429 (Too Many Requests), 403 (Forbidden), and 200 (OK) as valid "alive" status codes when checking URLs.
+Both 429 and 403 are often returned by the automated link check for valid URLs, and by defining them as "Alive" codes, you can cut down on false failures when running the Check Markdown Links action.

   - `build-dependent-repos.yml` triggers builds on repositories dependent on this repo.
 This would typically be used for libraries that are used by other repos.
 If there are no repos dependent on this one, then delete this file.

   - `arduino-compile-sketches.yml` compiles any sketches (files ending in `.ino`) in the repository and reports on whether they compile successfuly or not.
 See the Arduino [blog][5] and the related [action][6] in the GitHub marketplace for more info.

+  - `arduino-comple-sketches-MSP.yml` is the same as `arduino-compile-sketches.yml` with some added complexity.
+It specifies an external library, defines a different platform (msp430) and platform index file, and supports a workflow_dispatch event that can be used to externally trigger a build (e.g. when a library it depends on changes).
+Be sure to use only one `arduino-compile-sketches.yml` file -- tailor one of these examples to your needs and delete the other.

     - If the sketches are dependent on external libraries, then entries similar to the following need to be added to the workflow file under the `libraries:` definition: